okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/event-hooks/index.md

 You can also optionally specify extra headers that you wish Okta to pass to your external service with each call.

-Your external service's endpoint needs to be an HTTPS endpoint, and therefore the URI you specify should always begin with `https://`.
+Your external service's endpoint needs to be a valid HTTPS endpoint, and therefore the URI you specify should always begin with `https://`.

 ##### Request Parameters